 2. Overview of the WPT applications and technologies:

-Wireless power transmission is being adopted and developed for a wide range of application areas to provide cable-free charging of, or power transfer to, devices at various power levels operated in various frequency bands.
+Wireless power transmission is being adopted and developed for a wide range of application areas to provide cable-free charging of, or power transfer to, devices at various power ratings levels operated in at various frequencies bands.

-Well known WPT technologies are “magnetic induction” and “magnetic resonance” WPT.
+WellCurrently known WPT technologies areuse “magnetic induction” and “magnetic resonance” for power transfer WPT.
 There are also WPT applications using radio frequency-beam technology for power transfer but these are not considered in this Report.

 3. Overview of the current status of regulatory framework for WPT:

+Definition of radio equipment

 The Radio Equipment Directive applies to ‘Radio Equipment' defined as an electrical or electronic product, which intentionally emits and/or receives radio waves for the purpose of radio communication and/or radio-determination.